What Does a Compliance Manager Do?Published January 31, 2019 by Karen Walsh • 4 min read

 How to use a compliance management system to enable your compliance manager

-Automated tools allow stronger internal and external communications.
+Automated tools allow for stronger internal and external communications.
 Additionally, compliance managers can maintain better documentation over your organization’s compliance program when they have a single source of truth.

 Compliance managers need access to and control over compliance documentation.
-If multiple versions of a policy exist within the organization, then the compliance manager cannot protect against a potential standard and regulatory violations.
+If multiple versions of policy exist within the organization, then the compliance manager cannot protect against a potential standard and regulatory violations.

 For IT compliance managers, this becomes an even more difficult task.
-Malicious actors continuously evolve their threat methodologies which mean risk mitigation strategies can become outdated overnight.
+Malicious actors continuously evolve their threat methodologies which means risk mitigation strategies can become outdated overnight.
 Thus, if a compliance manager is reviewing an outdated policy or procedure, they may find your company in noncompliance.

 Access and authentication serve as an example.
 Increasingly, best practices include incorporating multi-factor authentication for employee access to systems, networks, and software.
-Many organizations are moving from a simple password protected environment to one that includes a password and either something a user owns (such as a token or cell phone authentication) or something the user is (such as biometrics) or both of these authorization techniques.
+Many organizations are moving from a simple password-protected environment to one that includes a password and either something a user owns (such as a token or cell phone authentication) or something the user is (such as biometrics) or both of these authorization techniques.

 If multiple versions of your access and authentication procedures sit on a shared drive, then your compliance manager may be unable to locate the most updated version.
 Additionally, if these sit on a shared drive and someone accidentally changes them, then the procedure’s integrity is at risk.